jamen/js-packages/packages/hmu-gh/README.md

 # Hit Me Up for GitHub
-> Hit Me Up with GitHub username availability.
+> Hit me up with GitHub username availability.

 This is a [Hit Me Up][hmu] plugin for checking GitHub username availability.
 Useful for checking if organizations are available.